Birational geometry of Calabi-Yau pairs and 3-dimensional Cremona transformations: Introduction

 \begin{rem} Assumptions~(i) and~(ii) are satisfied for a very general quartic surface $D$ with an $A_1$-singularity.
 Indeed, consider the moduli space of lattice-polarized K3 surfaces containing the rank-$2$ lattice~$N=\ZZ^2$ with quadratic form

 in their Picard group.
 A very general element of this moduli space is the minimal resolution of a quartic surface $D$ satisfying assumptions~(i) and~(ii). \end{rem}

-\begin{thmC} Let $D\subset \PP^3$ by a quartic surface.
-Assume the following: \begin{enumerate}[(i)] \item $D$ is smooth apart from a single $A_2$-singularity $z\in D$, \item $\Cl D = \ZZ \cdot \OO_D(1)$. \end{enumerate} Then the pliability of the pair $(\PP^3, D)$ is the (infinite) set with elements: object~$1$, $2$, $3^a$, $3^b$, the $3$-parameter family of objects~$4$, and the $6$-parameter family of objects~$5^a$ constructed and displayed in Table~\ref{table:1}, modulo isomorphism.
+\begin{thmC} Let $D\subset \PP^3$ be a quartic surface.
+Assume the following: \begin{enumerate}[(i)] \item $D$ is smooth apart from a single $A_2$-singularity $z\in D$, \item $\Cl D = \ZZ \cdot \OO_D(1)$. \end{enumerate} Then the pliability of the pair $(\PP^3, D)$ is the (infinite) set consisting of square equivalence classes of the following Mf CY pairs: objects~$1$, $2$, $3^a$, $3^b$, the $3$-parameter family of objects~$4$, and the $7$-parameter family of objects~$5^a$ constructed and displayed in Table~\ref{table:1}.
 The paragraph following Remark~\ref{rem:class_rankA2} explains how to read Table~\ref{table:1}. \end{thmC}

 \begin{rem} Assumptions~(i) and~(ii) are satisfied for a very general quartic surface $D$ with an $A_2$-singularity.
 Indeed, consider the moduli space of lattice-polarized K3 surfaces containing the rank-$3$ lattice~$N=\ZZ^3$ with quadratic form